-TTB recognized the full cost of providing future pension and other retirement benefits (ORB) for current employees as required by Statement of Federal Financial Accounting Standards (SFFAS) No. 5.
+TTB recognized the full cost of providing future pension and other retirement benefits (ORB) for current employees as required by Statement of Federal Financial Accounting Standards (SFFAS)

+No. 5.
 Full cost includes pension and ORB contributions paid out of Bureau appropriations and costs financed by OPM.
-Costs financed by OPM are reported in the accompanying financial statements as an imputed financing revenue source.
+Costs financed by OPM are reported in the accompanying financial statements as imputed costs, which are offset by imputed financing revenue sources.
 Reporting amounts such as plan assets, accumulated plan benefits, or unfunded liabilities, if any, is the responsibility of OPM.